galaxyproject/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.md

 ## Aligning the reads to a reference genome

-The first step is to map our read to a the reference genome (you can download it here (zenodo link)).
+The first step is to map our read to a the reference genome (you can download it [here](https://zenodo.org/record/2579335/files/staph_aur.fasta?download=1)).
 We are going to use the tool Bowtie.
 We could also use Bowtie2 with an end-to-end option, but Bowtie is more suitable for very short reads like ours (16-17 bp).

 > ### {% icon hands_on %} Hands-on:  Map reads with Bowtie
 >